hzuzu/gRNADesign/README.md

   -l LENGTH, --length LENGTH
                         Length of gRNAs to design (Optional).
 Default is 23 -m MISMATCHES, --mismatches MISMATCHES
-                        The number of mismatches to report in a seperate file.
+                        The number of mismatches to report in a separate file.
                         Default is 5
   -p NUM_PROCESSES, --num_processes NUM_PROCESSES
                         The number of processes/threads to use.
 Default is 1